NikKasyan/Navigator/README.md

    ```
 After you added your destination the most important step comes.
 The addition of the checkpoints.
 Checkpoints are the points which connects
 different destinations with each other.
-So to add checkpoints.
+So to edit checkpoints.
    ```
-   /destination add <mapName>
+   /destination edit <mapName>
    ```
-After you entered this command you are in the CheckPointAddMode, this means if
+After you entered this command you are in the EditCheckPointMode, this means if
 you place a GoldBlock on the ground a new Checkpoint is created.
 If you remove
-this block in the CheckPointAddMode the Checkpoint is removed.
+this block in the EditCheckPointMode the Checkpoint is removed.
-If you want to leave the CheckPointAddMode enter:
+If you want to leave the EditCheckPointMode enter:
    ```
-   /destination add <mapName>
+   /destination edit
    ```
-If you havent enabled the auto_reload option in the config.
+If you haven't enabled the auto_reload option in the config.
 You have to issue the following command(you can reload every map by simply removing the mapName argument)
 ```
 /destination reload [mapName]